 ``hostname:port'' portion of each URL.
 Because the port

-is included, you cannot use ``$
+is included, you cannot use ``$'' to anchor the

 end of a hostname.
 Beginning with version 1.3, IP addresses